-Except for financial assets carried at fair value (described in the above table), all other financial liabilities and financial assets represented by amortised cost and long-term debtors and creditors are carried on the balance sheet at amortised cost.
+Except for financial assets carried at fair value (described in the above table), all other financial liabilities and financial assets represented by amortised cost and long term debtors and creditors are carried on the balance sheet at amortised cost.
 Their fair value can be assessed by calculating the present value of cash flows that take place over the remaining life of the instruments, using the following assumptions:

-- For loans from the PWLB payable, fair value is estimated using new borrowing (certainty rate) discount rates from the PWLB. - For non-PWLB loans payable, fair value is estimated using the new borrowing certainty rate with a similar duration to the remaining period of the loan; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans from the PWLB payable, PWLB prevailing market rates have been applied to provide the fair value under PWLB debt redemption procedures. - For non-PWLB loans payable, PWLB prevailing market rates have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.

-31 Marc h 2020 31 March 2021
+31 Marc h 2021 31 March 2022

 Carrying Amount Fair Value Fair Value Hierarchy Level Carrying Amount Fair Value

 £'000 £'000 £'000 £'000

-81,081 85,032 PWLB 2 75,663 81,626
+75,663 81,626 PWLB 2 68,479 70,575

-24,543 20,580 Aviva Investors Loan 2 24,968 22,823
+24,968 22,823 Aviva Investors Loan 2 25,375 22,538

-8,000 8,328 Market Loans 2 5,800 5,732
+5,800 5,732 Market Loans 2 27,200 26,334

-13 13 Temporary Loans 14 14
+14 14 Temporary Loans 14 14

-8,615 8,615 Short Term Creditors 19,169 19,169
+19,169 19,169 Short Term Creditors 17,791 17,791

-122,252 122,568 Total 125,614 129,364
+125,614 129,364 Total 138,859 137,252

-The fair value of the liabilities is greater than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the rates available for similar loans in the market at the balance sheet date.
-This shows a notional future loss (based on economic conditions at 31 March 2021) arising from a commitment to pay interest to lenders above current market rates.
+The fair value of the liabilities is lower than the carrying amount as at 31 March 2022 because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the rates available for similar loans in the market at the balance sheet date.
+This shows a notional future gain (based on economic conditions at 31 March 2021) arising from a commitment to pay interest to lenders below current market rates.

-The fair value of Public Works Loan Board (PWLB) loans of £81.626m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
+The fair value of Public Works Loan Board (PWLB) loans of £70.6m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
 The difference between the carrying amount and the fair value measures the additional interest that the authority will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.

-The fair value of the Aviva Investors Loan measures £22.8m.
-In the absence of a substantial active market for a similar transaction, the valuation has been made by the comparison of the fixed term financial liability with a comparable PWLB loan using the new borrowing certainty rate with the same/similar duration to the remaining period of the loan.
+The fair value of the Aviva Investors Loan measures £22.5m.
+In the absence of a substantial active market for a similar transaction, the valuation has been made by the comparison of the fixed term financial liability with a comparative PWLB loan using the new borrowing certainty rate with the same/similar duration to the remaining period of the loan.
 A margin is added based on the assumed original loan interest rate compared to the equivalent PWLB loan on the loan issue date.
-The fair value of this transaction would have been £20.1m, as at 31 March 2021 (£18.169m as at 30 March 2020), if rated had been 1% higher.
+The fair value of this transaction would have been £19.9m, as at 31 March 2022 (£20.1m as at 31 March 2021), if rates had been 1% higher.